Potassium tetracyanonickelate

-Potassium tetracyanonickelate is the inorganic compound with the formula K2Ni(CN)4.
+Potassium tetracyanonickelate (IUPAC: Potassium tetracyanido nickelate(II)) is the inorganic compound with the formula K2Ni(CN)4.
 It is usually encountered as the monohydrate but the anhydrous salt is also known.
 Both are yellow, water-soluble, diamagnetic solids.
 The salt consists of potassium ions and the tetracyanonickelate coordination complex, which is square planar.
+The [Ni(CN)4]2- anions are arranged in a columnar structure with Ni---Ni distances of 4.294 Å, which is well beyond the sum of the van der Waals radius of the nickel cation.
+This columnar structure resembles those of the other [M(CN)4]2- anions of the heavy congeners of the group 10 metals (M = Pd, Pt).

 Preparation

 Potassium tetracyanonickelate is prepared by treating aqueous solutions of nickel(II) salts with potassium cyanide.
-The synthesis is often conducted stepwise, precipitating the nickel dicyanide coordination polymer first.
+The synthesis is often conducted stepwise, beginning with precipitating solid nickel dicyanide coordination polymer.
 This route allows removal of excess potassium salts: